joel16/3DShell/README.md

 Credits:
 --------------------------------------------------------------------------------
-- deltabeard/MaK11-12 for sound support.
+- deltabeard/MaK11-12 for the inital ctrmus code port.
 - mtheall for ftpd.
-- Steveice10 for allowing me to use his screen.c C3D code as a template to build and make  modifications on.
 - preetisketch for the banner.
 - FrozenFire for the boot logo.